RasaHQ/helpdesk-assistant/README.md

 pre-commit install
 ```

+> With pre-commit installed, the `black` and `doctoc` hooks will run on every `git commit`.
+> If any changes are made by the hooks, you will need to re-add changed files and re-commit your changes.

 ### Optional: Connect to a ServiceNow instance

 You can run this bot without connecting to a ServiceNow instance, in which case it will